 The strategic risk register identifies the substantive issues which need to be managed but which could impact negatively on delivery of the Council's priorities.
-The key strategic risks identified for 2020/21 are listed below, with details of the steps that the Council is taking to manage these key risks included in our risk register.
+The key strategic risks identified for 2021/22 are listed below, with details of the steps that the Council is taking to manage these key risks included in our risk register.

+Failure to discharge duty of care for a vulnerable child or a vulnerable adult

+Inability to

-Failure to discharge duty of care for a vulnerable child or a vulnerable adult Inability to match available resources (financial, people and assets) with statutory obligations, agreed priorities and service standards deliver the financial strategy including capital receipts, savings and commercial income fund organisational and cultural development in the Council with the constraints of the public sector economy Losing skills, knowledge and experience (retention and recruitment) in relation to staffing Significant business interruption affecting ability to provide priority services e.g. pandemic Inability to manage the health and safety risks in delivering the Council's functions (including building security and cyber security) Inability to deliver effective information governance Inability to respond adequately to a significant emergency affecting the community and/or ability to provide priority services Inability to respond to impact of climate emergency or severe weather events.
-Inability to respond to the impact and implications of Brexit
+- match available resources (financial, people and assets) with statutory obligations, agreed priorities and service standards - deliver the financial strategy including capital receipts, savings and commercial income - fund organisational and cultural development in the Council with the constraints of the public sector economy

+Losing skills, knowledge and experience (retention and recruitment) in relation to staffing

+Significant business interruption affecting ability to provide priority services e.g. critical damage to Council buildings, pandemic etc.

+Inability to manage the health and safety risks in delivering the Council's functions (including building security and cyber security)

+Inability to deliver effective information governance

+Inability to respond adequately to a significant emergency affecting the community and/or ability to provide priority services

+Inability to respond to impact of climate emergency on severe weather events.